2 Help Resources Available

 Using the Run Macro Function

-The Run Macro Function in the Analytics Edge Core Add-in lets you run other Analytics Edge macro or Excel VBA macros.
+The Run Macro Function in the Analytics Edge Add-in lets you run other Analytics Edge macro or Excel VBA macros.
 This would typically be used to create a ‘master’ macro that runs through a specific sequence of other macros.
-With v7 of the Core Add-in, you can also trigger Excel VBA macros, which opens the door to running custom VBA code that does things Analytics Edge does not enable.
+With v7 of the Add-in, you can also trigger Excel VBA macros, which opens the door to running custom VBA code that does things Analytics Edge does not enable.
 More